samyounger/samyounger.github.io/_posts/2017-09-10-reindex-mac-spotlight.md

 published: true
 ---

-    DESCRIPTION: Sometimes the mac spotlight search doesn't discover applications when the update.
-The mac solution to fix this by adding the directory to the privacy tab in system preferences, and then removing it no longer works.
+    DESCRIPTION: Sometimes the mac spotlight search doesn't discover applications when updated.
+The Apple solution to fix this by adding the directory to the privacy tab in system preferences and then removing it no longer works.

 ## Fix